 Probate law and probate administration address how to wrap-up the affairs of someone who has died and transfer any remaining assets to other individuals.
 This is also called "Estate Administration," or more simply, an "Estate."
 If you've heard about someone being an "Executor" an "Administrator" or a "Personal Representative" for an estate, this is what they're doing.

 Probate is the court procedure where a deceased person’s assets are located, outstanding bills are presented and evaluated, and heirs are identified.
 If a person died with bank accounts, real property, or other assets in his or her sole name, you will likely need some assistance with the probate process.

 If a person dies with a will, the estate is called "Testate," and the Last Will & Testament determines how, when, and to whom the remaining assets will be distributed.
 If a person dies without a will, the estate is called "Intestate," and state law determines how the remaining assets will be divided among remaining family.

 “Getting older ain’t easy...”

-That’s the cleaned-up version of what our founder's late grandfather used to say about the aging process.
+That’s the cleaned-up version of what my late grandfather used to say about the aging process.
 Elder Law is about aging gracefully and caring for those around us.
 We may not like it, but the sooner we can accept and anticipate the slings and arrows of time, the better off we’ll be.
 Bodies and minds can become weaker as we get older, but planning ahead can reduce the stress that comes with advancing years.

 Elder law addresses issues head-on, such as: